act-rules/act-rules.github.io/_rules/table-headers-attribute-refer-to-data-cells-a25f45.md

 ## Expectation

-The `headers` attribute of each target element is [a set of space separated IDs](https://www.w3.org/TR/html50/infrastructure.html#set-of-space-separated-tokens), each of which is an ID of an element in the same [document tree](https://dom.spec.whatwg.org/#document-trees) or [shadow tree](https://dom.spec.whatwg.org/#shadow-trees) as the applicable element, that:
+The `headers` attribute of each target element is [a set of space separated IDs](https://www.w3.org/TR/html50/infrastructure.html#set-of-space-separated-tokens), each of which is the ID of an element in the same [document tree](https://dom.spec.whatwg.org/#document-trees) or [shadow tree](https://dom.spec.whatwg.org/#shadow-trees) as the applicable element, that:

 1. has a [semantic role](#semantic-role) of [columnheader](https://www.w3.org/TR/html-aria/#index-aria-columnheader) or [rowheader](https://www.w3.org/TR/html-aria/#index-aria-rowheader), and
 2. is a [`cell`](https://www.w3.org/TR/html52/tabular-data.html#cell) of the same [`table`](https://www.w3.org/TR/html50/tabular-data.html#concept-table) as the target element.